-"One fundamental difference between Japan and the U.S. is that the Japanese has to make do with very compact and tight spaces quite often," says Kamiya.
+"One fundamental difference between Japan and the U.S. is that the Japanese have to make do with very compact and tight spaces quite often," says Kamiya.
 "We focus on folding our clothes very differently in order to take up less of a footprint in our drawers.
 We roll our clothes and place them vertically in drawers so it takes up less space and is easier to find."
-Learn the Marie Kondo folding technique to optimize every drawer in your home.
+You can practice the Marie Kondo folding technique to optimize every drawer in your home.

 "The best way to keep drawers and cupboards clean is by using items such as drawer organizers, dish risers to create two shelves in kitchen cabinets, and shoe racks to create an extra row for shoe storage," says Kamiya.
 In other words, don't just assume that your closed storage is already optimized, and create ways to make them better suit your needs.